|Nutrition Facts (per serving)|

 We baked these corn nuts for ease and less cleanup, but the nuts benefit from a bit more crunch if you fry them—see alternate directions below.
 Either way, fully drying the hominy before cooking helps to ensure proper flavor and texture in the end.
 If it is still wet before going into the oven, this will end up steaming the corn turning it soggy.

-- 2 ounces Pecorino Romano, freshly fine grated (about 1 cup)
+2 ounces Pecorino-Romano cheese, finely grated (about 1 cup)

 Gather the ingredients